brian6484/brian6484.github.io/_posts/general_knowledge/2022-01-12-JavaCompilerJVM.md

 people from touching code they’re not meant to see, including code trying to access another class’ critical data."

-It then creates a new document, coded into Java **bytecode**.
+When compiler finished compiling a .java file, it then converts this to Java a **bytecode** called .class.
 This compiled bytecode is platform-independent.

 ## JVM (Java virtual machine):

-Reads and runs this bytecode
+Reads and runs this bytecode: since the byte code is not machine language, it cannot be directly executed by the operating system, and the JVM interprets it so that the operating system can understand it.